“He plays the violin so well you’re unsure you ever want to listen to another instrument again.” — COSMOPOLITAN

 Articles started pouring in from blogs not just in America, but around the world.
 I was stunned and thrilled to see people writing about my shirtless performance in Spain, Portugal, Brazil, Mexico, Japan, and even Russia!
 So I did what anyone would do in that situation: I made another video.
 And another one after that.
 And very quickly Paul and I were running a tiny production company right out of our home.
 With the help of the crowd-funding website Patreon.com, my music videos suddenly had a monthly budget.
 All thanks to the growing fan base who had discovered what I was doing and wanted to support it.
 I began recording in a professional studio, hiring cinematographers, and renting our venues.

-As of August 2018 we have posted 20 music videos with a total of 2 million views.
+As of August 2019 we have posted 30+ music videos with over 8 million views.

 Our creative work has been written about in Cosmopolitan, Daily Mail, Pop Sugar, Gay Times, Instinct Magazine, DNA, Advocate, and many more.